mkiol/Snipek/README.md

 $ /usr/share/harbour-snipek/snips/snips_download.sh
 ```

-Here are other example usages:
+Here are other examples how scripts can be used:

 ```
 # Display usage help for snips_download.sh: